hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 To verify that the StoreVirtual storage system is deployed successfully, perform the following checks:

-1. Log in to the Undercloud from seed.
+1. Log in to the undercloud from seed.

-		# ssh heat-admin@<Undercloud IP Address>
+		# ssh heat-admin@<undercloud IP address>

 2. Source stackrc file and list the deployed StoreVirtual nodes.